Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Setting

-Second, assumption (ii), when paired with \(\alpha>0\), means that the central bank internalizes the cost of the overall market readjustment due to a policy surprise.
-The interpretation is analogous to \citet{stein2018}: unexpected policies can create large fluctuations in asset prices, undermining the financial health of highly leveraged institution.
-As in \citet{stein2018} and \citet{Vissing2020}, we interpret our loss function \(L_{CB}\) as the welfare loss associated to monetary policy, so that \(\alpha>0\) means that market instability due to surprises has a negative welfare effect over and beyond the traditional channels of monetary policy.\footnote{This assumption is relaxed if we interpret \(L_{CB}\) simply as the loss of the \(CB\), and reframe the welfare implications of the next sections as payoff-implications for the \(CB\).}
+Second, assumption \ref{ass1}(ii), when paired with \(\alpha>0\), means that the central bank internalizes the cost of the overall market readjustment due to a policy surprise.
+The interpretation is analogous to \citet{stein2018}: unexpected policies can create large fluctuations in asset prices, undermining the financial health of highly leveraged institution.\footnote{There is a large empirical literature showing that monetary policy shocks affect asset prices (e.g., see \citet{rigobon2004} for the effects on asset prices more generally and \citet{English2018} for the effects on bank stock prices specifically).} As in \citet{stein2018} and \citet{Vissing2020}, we interpret our loss function \(L_{CB}\) as the welfare loss associated to monetary policy, so that \(\alpha>0\) means that market instability due to surprises has a negative welfare effect over and beyond the traditional channels of monetary policy.\footnote{This assumption is relaxed if we interpret \(L_{CB}\) simply as the loss of the \(CB\), and reframe the welfare implications of the next sections as payoff-implications for the \(CB\).} This assumption captures the fact that, since the Global Financial Crisis, central banks across the world have increasingly adopted explicit financial stability objectives which typically include monitoring the profitability of banks as well as the volatility of asset prices (\citet{calvo18}).\footnote{One example from the Federal Reserve comes from its May 2023 Financial Stability Report.
+The Fed highlighted that higher interest rates could lead to credit losses for banks exposed to commercial real estate and that as a result it would expand its monitoring of banks with such exposures.
+See \url{https://www.federalreserve.gov/publications/files/financial-stability-report-20230508.pdf}}\footnote{The Bank of England specifically publishes the indicators it uses for macroprudential purposes.
+These include the return on assets for the banking sector and the VIX index (a measure of market expectations of 30-day volatility as conveyed by S\&P 500 stock index options prices.
+See \url{https://www.bankofengland.co.uk/-/media/boe/files/core-indicators/countercyclical-capital-buffer.xlsx} for the full list of indicators.} While this assumption reasonably reflects central bank mandates across a growing number of jurisdictions, there is also direct empirical evidence that central banks are concerned about stock market performance (see \citet{Wilson2022} for evidence in the case of the Federal Reserve).\footnote{Although there are undoubtedly many sources of financial stability risks, we focus purely on risks to investors from unexpected changes in interest rates given the focus of this paper is on how including a financial stability objective affects the interest rate choice of the central bank.} In the next section, we explore the case when these investors are systemically important financial institutions, where the argument that the central bank is concerned for their stability is even stronger.